lukapopijac/pocket-cube-optimal-solver/README.md

 purpose of this experiment was to try different search algorithms, the amount of memory was intentionally limited.

-In case of the standard Rubik's cube, the number of possible states is vastly larger, and enumerating all the states is infeasible.
+In case of a standard Rubik's cube, the number of possible states is vastly larger, and enumerating all the states is infeasible.